 In The Dream House by Carmen Maria Machado

-This memoir is the frequently untold story of the lesbian fantasy and its fatal flaws in the context of a toxic lesbian relationship.
+This memoir is the frequently untold story of the lesbian fantasy and its fatal flaws in the context of toxic lesbian relationship.
 It exploring domestic, emotional and psychological abuse and selfhood with a toxic and alluring lover.
-Each chapter is driven by its own narrative tropethe haunted house, with tendrils of prose you’ll never forget.
+Each chapter is driven by its own narrative tropethe haunted house, with tendrils of prose you’ll be thinking about for weeks.

 Nightwood by Djuna Barnes